willfindlay/honors-thesis/thesis/thesis.md

 \FloatBarrier

 \autoref{bronte_lmbench_ipc} shows the overhead caused by ebpH on two methods of IPC, pipes and Unix domain stream sockets.
-In both cases, the overhead caused by ebpH does not exceed 25\%.
+UNIX stream socket IPC, ebpH imposes an overhead of 1.7 microseconds, or about 18\%.
+For pipes, it imposes an overhead of 1.25 microseconds, or about 28\%.
 <!-- FIXME: come back here and say more -->

 <!-- IPC -->